instrumentisto/rust-incubator/faq.md

 <ins>*- Can I merge PR?*</ins><br/>

-Please don`t do PR merge yourself.
+Please don't do PR merge yourself.
 Your mentors make the merge themselves.

 <ins>*- How many mentors need to approve before I can merge?*</ins><br/>